raphaelmansuy/tutorials/25-video-transcription-with-gemini-2-5.md

 ## 1. Why Transcribe with Gemini 2.5?

 Imagine this: You’re in a high-stakes meeting.
 The CEO drops a game-changing insight, but nobody’s taking notes.
-Later, you’re tasked with summarizing the meeting, but the golden nugget i---If you'd like to see more complex examples or have questions about a specific use case, let me know!ou'd like to see more complex examples or have questions about a specific use case, let me know!ou'd like to see more complex examples or have questions about a specific use case, let me know!in a sea of “ums” and background chatter.
+Later, you’re tasked with summarizing the meeting, but the golden nugget is buried in a sea of “ums” and background chatter.
 Sound familiar?

 Now, picture having a tool that not only captures every word with near-human accuracy but also timestamps and labels each speaker—automatically.
 That’s the power of Gemini 2.5.